 Since 2014, financial institutions worldwide have been progressively moving towards establishing new Risk Free Interest Rate benchmarks to replace or reform benchmarks.
 In 2019, EURIBOR reformed its methodology to be compliant with regulatory requirements and can continue to be used.
-However it has been announced that continuity of LIBOR rates cannot be guaranteed past the end of 2021.
+However, the FCA in the UK have stated that the majority of LIBOR rates will not be published after the end of 2021.

 Replacement benchmarks or Risk Free Rates (RFRs) differ from traditional benchmark rates in that they are designed to be based on actual transactions, with minimal reliance on expert judgment from contributing banks.
 These new rates will replace traditional benchmarks such as LIBOR for interest rate-linked products, and financial instruments, such as fixed income securities, loans and derivatives.
 This move to Risk Free Benchmark Rates is commonly known as Benchmark Reform.

 We want to let customers know that reform is underway and how it may impact on your financial requirements and products.

 In early 2020, Industry and Regulatory Authorities set dates after which LIBOR rates can no longer be offered for new products.
 Replacement products for Sterling LIBOR have been available to customers since 1st October 2020, and for periods after 31st March 2021, Sterling LIBOR can no longer be used for new products.

 In order to support this industry and regulatory position, Bank of Ireland UK transitioned new business lending, including Commercial Finance, away from LIBOR to the BOIUK Base Rate, which uses the Bank of England base rate as a benchmark, on 1st July 2020.